edulinq/quizgen/docs/styling.md

 # Styling

+TEST - Nested blocks require different number of colons.
+For templating, we should use like 12, then in docs say they can use 10 - 3.

 Styling can be used in the QuizGen to change the visual appearance of content.
 If you want to change the location or flow of information, then you are looking for [template hints](/docs/builtin-templates.md).